-Cytarabine, sometimes called cytosine arabinoside, is a chemotherapy drug and is also known by its brand name, Ara C.
+Cytarabine is a type of chemotherapy drug and is also known by its brand name, Ara C.

 It is a treatment for: